Washington State Ferries: Fleet and personnel shortages

+The ferry system's ridership peaked at 26.8 million total passengers in 1999 and declined by 16 percent by 2010 as the number of commuters and frequent riders decreased.
+Annual fare increases allowed the agency to reach $147 million in revenue to fund operations, but left insufficient funding for new vessels and other capital projects.
+Washington State Ferries adopted a new long-range plan in 2019 that proposed the replacement of 13 vessels and construction of the fleet's first hybrid electric ferries by 2040.
+The conversion of the Jumbo Mark II class ferries to hybrid propulsion was announced by governor Jay Inslee in 2018 and scheduled to be completed by 2023 using funding from a settlement in the Volkswagen emissions lawsuit.
+A multi-year project to replace most of Colman Dock began in 2017; the timber pilings that held up the dock had deteriorated and the terminal building had been deemed seismically vulnerable.
+The $350 million project was funded by the state government and grants from the federal government.

+In 2017, Washington State Ferries funded the installation of bridge and engine room simulators at the Seattle Maritime Academy to train current employees as well as new crewmembers.
+The majority of the system's chief engineers and captains would become eligible for retirement within 10 years, leading to a potential shortage of trained officers.
+From 2017 to 2022, 66 captains and 24 mates had left the ferry system, largely because of retirements.
+The staffing shortage led to on-time performance dropping from 96 percent in 2012 to 85 percent in 2022; in the San Juan Islands, 45 percent of trips in early 2022 were delayed.

 During the COVID-19 pandemic, WSF reduced service on most routes and suspended trips to Sidney on the Anacortes–San Juan Islands route.
-The loss of workers who retired, transferred, or were fired during the pandemic caused delays and trip cancellations as service and ridership began to recover in 2021 and 2022, while vessel replacement also ran behind schedule.
 By early 2023, full levels of service were restored on four routes but remained limited across much of the system; the Sidney route is not expected to re-enter service until 2030.
 Staffing issues, particularly among ship captains and mates, continued to prevent the full restoration of service on the Seattle–Bremerton and Fauntleroy–Vashon–Southworth routes.
 As mitigation for the delay in restoring the Seattle–Bremerton run's second vessel, WSF funded additional trips on the parallel Kitsap Fast Ferries that serves both terminals.
 The second vessel on the Seattle–Bremerton route was restored in June 2025, followed a month later by weekend trips on the Port Townsend–Coupeville route to bring the system to its pre-pandemic domestic schedule.